 Sink It for Twitter/X

-Sink It for Twitter/X is an established utilities app that is completely free.
+Sink It for Twitter/X is an established utilities app that is free with in-app purchases.
 With a 3.6/5 rating from 22.9M reviews, it shows polarized user reception.
-Users particularly appreciate ease of use, though account access & login failures remains a common concern.
+Users particularly appreciate the core information feed provides a reliable and efficient way to access global news updates, though frequent application crashes during launch and core navigation break the daily active habit remains a common concern.

 What is Sink It for Twitter/X?